-The Zeiss Loxia 35mm f/2 Biogon T* is a wonderful lens, and in my mind, the one worth getting first out of the three Loxias.
+The Zeiss Loxia 35mm f/2 Biogon T* is a wonderful lens, and in my mind, the one worth getting first out of all the Loxias.
 The reason for that is that it’s almost as good optically and almost as fast as the 35mm Distagon, but it’s a whole lot smaller.
 If you can live without AF, this lens will probably be better for you than the Distagon, if only because you won’t be as limited when it comes to using it as a walk-around lens, which is one of the primary purposes of a 35mm lens to begin with.
-That said, keep in mind that the Loxia uses a Biogon design, which will render images with a different character than the Distagon.
+That said, keep in mind that the Loxia uses a Biogon design that will render images with a different character.
 In general, most people prefer the Distagon’s bokeh, but this is all entirely subjective.
 The point is, your mileage may vary, so be sure to try one if at all possible before buying, but rest assured, the 35mm Loxia is a gorgeous lens.
 It currently retails for $1,299.

 At the end of the day, all of the Loxia lenses are excellent, and present a very interesting alternative for those who prefer or require manual focus.
 A time-tested classic with a modern twist, indeed.

 A brief aside on the Sony Zeiss 24-70mm f/4 lens

 You might have noticed that there’s a high-profile omission in this guide: the Sony Zeiss Vario-Tessar T* FE 24-70mm f/4 ZA OSS lens.
 That lens has been omitted because I do not consider it to be a good long-term investment, which is the primary factor for inclusion in this guide.